-According to the CDC, transgender women have a greater chance of contracting HIV than others.
+According to the Centers for Disease Control and Prevention (CDC), transgender women have a greater chance of contracting HIV than others.
 An estimated 27% of transgender women are living with HIV.
-This means that more than 1 in 4 transgender women may be living with HIV.
+This means that more than one in four transgender women may be living with HIV.
 Certain risk factors directly tied to transphobia and the marginalization that transgender people face that may contribute to such high infection rates.
 These risk factors include:

-- higher rates of drug and alcohol abuse;
+- · higher rates of drug and alcohol abuse,

-- · sex work;
+- · sex work,

-- · incarceration;
+- · incarceration,

-- · homelessness;
+- · homelessness,

-- attempted suicide;
+- attempted suicide,

-- unemployment;
+- unemployment,

-- · lack of familial support;
+- · lack of familial support,

-- · violence:
+- · violence.

-- · stigma and discrimination;
+- · stigma and discrimination,

-- · limited health care access; and
+- · limited health care access, and

 - · negative health care encounters.

-Essentially, because they are living in a society in which significant stigma and discrimination against transgender people exist, they're pushed into situations that greatly increase their HIV risk and severely limit their ability to obtain adequate care once infected.
+Essentially, because they are living in a society where significant stigma and discrimination against them exists, transgender people are pushed into situations that greatly increase their HIV risk and severely limit their ability to obtain adequate care once infected.